AidynSagyndyk/deep-learning-final-project/Final_report.md

 - Scale to multiple crops and disease types

 ### Project Status
-**✓ COMPLETE** — Ready for deployment in precision agriculture systems
+**COMPLETE** — Ready for deployment in precision agriculture systems

 ---